 While they do hold some basic similarities, such as improving a person's body, the two kinds of plastic surgery differ largely in the reasons behind the improvements.
 Read more to find out the key differences between cosmetic surgery and reconstructive surgery.

-Cosmetic plastic surgery focuses completely on enhancing the patient’s appearance.
-So, all of the procedures, techniques, and principles of cosmetic surgery focus primarily on improving the patient’s aesthetic appeal by enhancing their body’s symmetry and proportion.
-Some examples of cosmetic surgery include breast augmentation surgery, tummy tuck surgery, and brazilian butt lift surgery.
+Cosmetic plastic surgery focuses completely on enhancing the patient's appearance.
+Procedures, techniques, and principles focus primarily on improving symmetry and proportion.
+Some examples of cosmetic surgery include breast augmentation, tummy tuck, and Brazilian butt lift.

-Reconstructive surgery focuses mainly on improving the functionality or appearance of a patient’s body by addressing issues caused by things such as birth and congenital defects, infections, trauma, tumors, burns, diseases, etc. Some examples of reconstructive surgery include breast reduction surgery, breast reconstruction surgery, and a septoplasty (reconstructive nose job).
+Reconstructive surgery focuses on improving function or appearance by addressing issues caused by birth and congenital defects, infections, trauma, tumors, burns, or disease.
+Some examples include breast reduction and breast reconstruction, as well as septoplasty (to correct a deviated septum).

-It’s important to note that, while similar in technique to cosmetic surgery, reconstructive surgeries are traditionally performed for a medical purpose.
-If Jenny gets a nose job because she doesn’t like how hers turns up at the front, that’s cosmetic surgery.
-If she breaks her nose and gets a septoplasty to enable her to breathe correctly again, that’s reconstructive surgery.
-One can be justified by her insurance company as coverable, while the other is strictly elective.
+While techniques may be similar to cosmetic surgery, reconstructive procedures are traditionally performed for a medical purpose.
+If someone gets a nose job solely for appearance, that's cosmetic surgery; if they undergo septoplasty to breathe correctly after injury, that's reconstructive surgery.
 Because of its purpose, most health insurance policies cover certain reconstructive procedures to some extent.

-It’s important to remember that while cosmetic and reconstructive surgeries have their similarities, the two hold distinctly separate characteristics.
-If you have any questions about a plastic surgery or any inquiries about a procedure that you're interested in, schedule a consultation with Dr. Z today.
-Dr. Z is a board-certified plastic surgeon that specializes in both cosmetic and reconstructive surgery, and he will assist each and every one of his patients along their plastic surgery journey.
+It's important to remember that while cosmetic and reconstructive surgeries share techniques, they have distinct indications.
+If you have questions about a procedure you're interested in, schedule a consultation with Dr. Z. Dr. Z is a board-certified plastic surgeon who specializes in both cosmetic and reconstructive surgery and will guide you through every step of your journey.

 Our team of board-certified plastic surgeons is dedicated to providing each and every one of our patients with quality care and results.
 If you're considering plastic surgery in Orlando, call us at (407)-377-5438 or fill out our online form to schedule your in-person or virtual consultation at Vado Plastic Surgery!